Clustering of multivariate tail dependence using conditional methods: Methodology

 The weight $\lambda$ skews the geometric mean $G_{\lambda}(H,H^*)$ towards $H$ as $\lambda \to 0$ (and towards $H^*$ as $\lambda \to 1$).
 One possible advantage of specifying $\lambda$ is that we can design our divergence measure to place more weight at sites $s$ with more reliable CE model fits, as determined by, for example, the effective sample size.
 In this paper, we set $\lambda = 0.5$ throughout, as all sites have the same number of observations in both our simulations and case study.

 For two multivariate Gaussian distributions, the $\KL{}$ divergence in Equation~\eqref{eq:kl} has a closed-form solution \citep{Duchi2007}.
 The $\JSGa{}$ divergence exploits the property that the (weighted) product of two distributions from the same exponential family is proportional to another member of that family, and hence, after normalisation, is itself an exponential-family distribution \citep{Nielsen2019}.
-It follows that $G_{\lambda}(H, H^*)$ is multivariate Gaussian, and so the $\KL{}$ divergences in Equation~\eqref{eq:jsga} are available in closed-form.
-Hence, the principle advantage of the $\JSGa{}$ divergence is that it has a closed-form solution for multivariate Gaussian distributions.
-Its computational efficiency \citep{Nielsen2019} has led to its use in several applications, including clustering, deep learning, variational inference, and remote sensing \citep{Nielsen2019, Deasy2020, Ni2023-cd, Thiagarajan2025}.
+In particular, when $H$ and $H^*$ are multivariate Gaussian distributions, the corresponding density of the mixture $G_{\lambda}$ is Gaussian after normalisation, and so the $\KL{}$ divergences in Equation~\eqref{eq:jsga} are available in closed-form.
 For two multivariate Gaussian distributions $H \sim \mbox{MVN}(\boldsymbol{m}, \Omega)$ and $H^* \sim \mbox{MVN}(\boldsymbol{m}^*, \Omega^*)$ in $\mathbb{R}^d$ with mean vectors $\boldsymbol{m}, \boldsymbol{m}^* \in \mathbb{R}^d$ and covariance matrices $\Omega, \Omega^* \in \mathbb{R}^{d \times d}$, \citet{Nielsen2019} showed that the $\JSGa{}$ divergence introduced in Equation~\eqref{eq:jsga} has the closed-form solution